by Joe Byers - Wednesday, November 27, 2019

 Seeing a variety of animal species is always high on any safari-goer’s list and Sydney was no exception.
 She knew she’d see zebra and impala, but she said she didn’t expect to see Cape buffalo nor did she realize that they are so large.
 “I was most excited to see a zebra in the wild,” she said.
 “They are so smart.”

-You Can Too If CD and Sydney live 150 years, they will never regret this trip.
+If CD and Sydney live 150 years, they will never regret this trip.
 It will be a shining memory in their relationship and their lives, and it only happened because they avoided the “someday syndrome” and did it now.
 Forget someday.
 Plan now to take advantage of the most exciting and economical hunting trip of your life.
 You can put together a five-animal safari for two people, depending on the plains game species you want to hunt, for $5,000 to $6000.
 Here’s how.

 First, get a group of four to six hunters (couples or friends).
 It’s way more fun this way and you’ll get the best price from an outfitter because you are bringing a larger group.
 Next, each of you might want to get a credit card through an airline carrier such as United Airlines and run your daily expenses through it.
 You get 40,000 air miles to begin, and by running your phone, utility and other bills through the card, you’ll quickly reach the 80,000-mile threshold needed for a free international airline ticket.
 Just a thought.